bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

       running `yq -i eval '(.services[].routes[].paths[]) |= sub("~"; "")' gw.yaml`.
       (You may need to install `yq` [here](https://github.com/mikefarah/yq/#install)).

-  !!! note "Namespace tags"
+  !!! note "Gateway tags"
-      A namespace `tag` with the format `ns.<NAMESPACE>` is mandatory for each service, route, and plugin object.
+      A Gateway `tag` with the format `ns.<gatewayId>` is mandatory for each service, route, and plugin object.

       If you have separate pipelines for your environments (dev, test and prod), you can split your configuration and update the `tags` with the qualifier.

-      For example, you can use a tag `ns.<NAMESPACE>.dev` to sync the Kong configuration for `dev` Service and Routes only.
+      For example, you can use a tag `ns.<gatewayId>.dev` to sync the Kong configuration for `dev` Service and Routes only.

 4. Publish to the API Services Portal: